JSubelj/AlarmPanelMoreCustomisation/README.md

+Main reason for the fork was so I can use alarm control panel to open my door with password got idea from here: https://github.com/esphome/feature-requests/issues/2058.

 # Custom Alarm Panel Card

 This custom alarm panel card was forked in September 2020 from [Kevin Cooper's repo](https://github.com/JumpMaster/custom-lovelace) (no relation).